WHAT IS THE STATE OF THE DEAD?

 "Behold, for peace I had great bitterness: but you have in love to my soul delivered it from the pit of corruption: for you have cast all my sins behind your back.
 For the grave cannot praise you, death cannot celebrate you: they that go down into the pit cannot hope for your truth.
 The living, he shall praise you, as I do this day: . . ."
 (Isa.38:17-19 KJV).

 It is obvious by the abundant scriptural proof that all conscious thought and life-functions cease at death.
-The scriptures that speak of human speech, desires, and admonitions after death are either poetic metaphors or analogies, or they are speaking of demonic impersonations of dead people in some cases.
+The scriptures which speak of human speech, desires, and admonitions after death are either poetic metaphors or analogies, and in some cases, they are describing demonic impersonations of dead people.

-There is nothing throughout the entire Bible which indicates that the human life function continues in one state or another after death.
-Moreover, the Bible indicates just the opposite; it clearly shows that the physical life of a human is a temporary condition, which can be terminated forever.
+There is nothing throughout the entire Bible which indicates the human life function continues in one state or another after death.
+The Bible says just the opposite; it clearly shows that the physical life of a human is a temporary condition, which can be terminated forever.

 THE SLEEP OF DEATH